Environmental impacts of animal agriculture: Water use

+Globally, the amount of water used for agricultural purposes exceeds any other industrialized purpose of water consumption.
+About 80% of water resources globally are used for agricultural ecosystems.
+In developed countries, up to 60% of total water consumption can be used for irrigation; in developing countries, it can be up to 90%, depending on the region's economic status and climate.
+According to the projected increase in food production by 2050, water consumption would need to increase by 53% to satisfy the world population's demands for meat and agricultural production.

+Groundwater depletion is a concern in some areas because of sustainability issues (and in some cases, land subsidence and/or saltwater intrusion).
+A particularly important North American example of depletion is the High Plains (Ogallala) Aquifer, which underlies about 174,000 square miles in parts of eight states of the USA and supplies 30 percent of the groundwater withdrawn for irrigation there.
+Some irrigated livestock feed production is not hydrologically sustainable in the long run because of aquifer depletion.
+Rainfed agriculture, which cannot deplete its water source, produces much of the livestock feed in North America.
+Corn (maize) is of particular interest, accounting for about 91.8% of the grain fed to US livestock and poultry in 2010.
+About 14 percent of US corn-for-grain land is irrigated, accounting for about 17% of US corn-for-grain production and 13% of US irrigation water use, but only about 40% of US corn grain is fed to US livestock and poultry.
+Irrigation accounts for about 37% of US withdrawn freshwater use, and groundwater provides about 42% of US irrigation water.
+Irrigation water applied in the production of livestock feed and forage has been estimated to account for about 9 percent of withdrawn freshwater use in the United States.

 Almost one-third of the water used in the western United States goes to crops that feed cattle.
 This is despite the claim that withdrawn surface water and groundwater used for crop irrigation in the US exceeds that for livestock by about a ratio of 60:1.
 This excessive use of river water distresses ecosystems and communities, and drives scores of species of fish closer to extinction during times of drought.

-Irrigation accounts for about 37 percent of US withdrawn freshwater use, and groundwater provides about 42 percent of US irrigation water.
-Irrigation water applied in production of livestock feed and forage has been estimated to account for about 9 percent of withdrawn freshwater use in the United States.
-Groundwater depletion is a concern in some areas because of sustainability issues (and in some cases, land subsidence and/or saltwater intrusion).
-A particularly important North American example where depletion is occurring involves the High Plains (Ogallala) Aquifer, which underlies about 174,000 square miles in parts of eight states, and supplies 30 percent of the groundwater withdrawn for irrigation in the US.
-Some irrigated livestock feed production is not hydrologically sustainable in the long run because of aquifer depletion.
-Rainfed agriculture, which cannot deplete its water source, produces much of the livestock feed in North America.
-Corn (maize) is of particular interest, accounting for about 91.8 percent of the grain fed to US livestock and poultry in 2010.
-About 14 percent of US corn-for grain land is irrigated, accounting for about 17 percent of US corn-for-grain production, and about 13 percent of US irrigation water use, but only about 40 percent of US corn grain is fed to US livestock and poultry.
+A 2023 study found that a vegan diet reduced water usage by 54%.

-A 2019 study revolved around the linkages between water usage and animal agricultural practices in China.
-The results of the study showed that water resources were being primarily used for animal agriculture - the highest categories being animal husbandry, agriculture, slaughtering and processing of meat, fisheries, and other foods.
-All of them accounting for the consumption of 2408.10 billion m3 embodied water, roughly equating to 39.98% of total embodied water by the whole system.
-This means that more than one third of China's entire water consumption is being used for food processing purposes, and mostly for animal agricultural practices.
+A study in 2019 focused on linkages between water usage and animal agricultural practices in China.
+The results of the study showed that water resources were being used primarily for animal agriculture; the highest categories were animal husbandry, agriculture, slaughtering and processing of meat, fisheries, and other foods.
+Together they accounted for the consumption of over 2400 billion m3 embodied water, roughly equating to 40% of total embodied water by the whole system.
+This means that more than one-third of China's entire water consumption is being used for food processing purposes, and mostly for animal agricultural practices.